DevCycleHQ/devcycle-docs/docs/extras/audit-log/audit-log.md

 :::info

-The Audit Log feature was released in early December 2023.
-No Audit Log modifications were tracked before this date.
+The Audit Log started to track Feature modifications on November 18, 2023.
+All  modifications made before that date will not appear in the Audit Log.

 :::